F2er-WRO/Project/README.md

 ## Power and Sense Management

-The robot is powered by an 8.4V 1800mAh NiMH battery pack with short circuit protection, recharged using the standard charger from the robot kit introduced earlier.
+The robot is powered by an **8.4V 1800mAh NiMH battery pack** with short circuit protection, recharged using the standard charger from the robot kit introduced earlier.

-The drive motor is initialized using the encoder motor factory.
-Additionally, a motor step counter is created and linked to the encoder motor to track the number of steps taken during movement.
-The steering mechanism is controlled by a separate servomotor, which allows the robot to adjust its direction in real time based on obstacle detection and navigation logic.

-The robot has **three ultrasonic sensors**, each connected to a different port: I1 (front), I5 (right), and I3 (left).
+The robot has **three ultrasonic sensors**, each connected to a different port: ***I1 (front), I5 (right), and I3 (left)***.
+Each sensor consists of a dual transducer that sends and receives ultrasonic pulses, enabling accurate distance calculations in real time.
+The sensors were securely connected using the standard plug-and-cable system provided in the kit, following the official `fischertechnik` assembly guidelines.
+Their placement was chosen to provide full coverage on three sides of the robot, ensuring it can orient itself within confined environments and react to dynamic obstacles.

 ## Obstacle Detection